tomfenoglio/django-api-littlelemon/README.md

 # Django API backend for LittleLemon restaurant
-This is the final project of the APIs course of the [Meta Back-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-back-end-developer).
+This is my final project of the APIs course of the [Meta Back-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-back-end-developer).
 Its a fully functioning API project for the Little Lemon restaurant so that the client application developers can use the APIs to develop web and mobile applications.
 People with different roles will be able to browse, add and edit menu items, place orders, browse orders, assign delivery crew to orders and finally deliver the orders.

 Capabilities: